You can create a WordPress website easily.

 You can upload your profile picture there.
 This picture also shows on any other sites where you leave comments or publish posts.

-What if you need to change the default avatars used for people that don’t have a Gravatar and left a comment in your site?
+What if you need to change the default avatars used for people who don’t have a Gravatar and leave a comment on your site?

 Go to Settings > Discussion and scroll down to the Avatars section.